Quantum Vacuum Radiation Near a Critical Point: Introduction

-In this work we investigate how quantum vacuum radiation is affected by the proximity to a quantum critical point, at both zero and finite temperature.
-In particular, we show that the vicinity of the critical point strongly enhances the emitted photon flux and qualitatively modifies the emission processes.
-Moreover, we explicitly illustrate how measurable non-classical indicators, such as entanglement and squeezing, are exponentially enhanced by criticality.
-We also demonstrate that, when approaching the critical point, higher-order resonance processes become increasingly important, and the standard linear description is no longer sufficient.
 To address this regime, we develop a theoretical framework based on the Quantum Langevin Equations (QLEs), without relying on the Born-Markov approximation, thereby allowing us to systematically account for the contributions of higher-order processes.
 Indeed, in the presence of criticality this approximation breaks down, as the system-bath interaction becomes progressively stronger (the ratio between the system losses and its characteristic frequencies inevitably grows), thus preventing the use of standard techniques such as the master-equation approach \cite{Lamberto2026superradiantquantum}.
 Crucially, we identify instability regions in the proximity of the critical point where the mean field solutions exhibit an exponential growth in the time domain.
 As a concrete example, we consider a system which can be regarded as the dispersive limit of the well-known Dicke model, which exhibits a superradiant quantum phase transition (SPT).
 While the specific model serves as an illustrative platform, our focus is on the general role played by quantum criticality in enhancing vacuum emission and revealing ground-state correlations.